 Laboratory, support: A facility for scientific laboratory analysis of natural resources, medical resources, and manufactured materials.
 The scientific analysis is generally performed for an outside customer, to support the work of that customer.
-This category includes but is not limited to environmental laboratories for the analysis of air, water, and soil; medical or veterinary laboratories for the analysis of blood, tissue, or other human medical or animal products.
-Forensic laboratories for analysis of evidence in support of law enforcement agencies would also be included in this category. (as amended 09/04/18)
+This category includes but is not limited to environmental laboratories for the analysis of air, water, and soil; medical or veterinary laboratories for the analysis of evidence in support of law enforcement agencies would also be included in this category. (as amended 09/04/18)